bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Customers abandon ecommerce and B2B product sites that don't respond within 1-3 seconds.
-Get a virtual backend running fast for new features and leverage edge processing to keep dynamic data flowing on par with the static files served from modern CDNs.
+Get a virtual backend running fast for new commerce features and leverage edge processing to keep dynamic data flowing on par with the static files served from modern CDNs.
         content_align: left
         actions: []
         actions_align: left